 Average rating: ⭐⭐⭐⭐⭐ 5.0 stars

-Place the cursor over the blue background to see the text.
+Place your cursor on the ‘green screen’ to see the hidden text.

-Blue boxes with hidden information are used to protect it from parties who try to steal, change or destroy it.
+‘Green screens’ protect hidden information from parties who try to steal, change or destroy it.

 Oliver Wendell Holmes Jr.

-“For the rational study of the law the blackletter man may be the man of the present, but the man of the future is the man of statistics”2
+“For the rational study of the law the blackletter man may be the man of the present, but the man of the future is the man of statistics”11

 Neil DeGrasse Tyson

 “Why not have jurors that are really good at data analysis?
-How about that?”3
+How about that?”13

 William Twining

-“Evidence, Proof and Factfinding [. . .] does not seem to be generally accepted as an integral [. . .] part of the core curriculum nor of legal discourse generally”5
+“Evidence, Proof and Factfinding [. . .] does not seem to be generally accepted as an integral [. . .] part of the core curriculum nor of legal discourse generally”14

-“In 1980, I delivered a paper called “Taking Facts Seriously” which is quite well known but has made almost no impact.”6
+“In 1980, I delivered a paper called “Taking Facts Seriously” which is quite well known but has made almost no impact.”15

 Beverley McLachlin